JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Discussion

-Additionally, objects with centrally concentrated [\ion{O}{3}] morphologies may host small [\ion{O}{3}] cones or compact NLRs that NIRCam is unable to resolve.
-Other factors, such as the viewing angle of the NLR and the availability of gas for the AGN to ionize, may contribute to the smaller relative sizes of the NLR \citep{Joh2021, Haineline2014}.
+Additionally, objects with centrally concentrated [\ion{O}{3}]$+\mathrm{H}\beta$ morphologies may host small [\ion{O}{3}] cones or compact NLRs that NIRCam is unable to resolve.
+Other factors, such as the viewing angle of the NLR (i.e. face-on versus edge-on orientation) and the availability of gas for the AGN to ionize, may contribute to the smaller relative sizes of the NLR \citep{Joh2021, Haineline2014, He2018}.
 Nevertheless, our results from the noise simulations motivate longer exposure times to effectively recover the faint, extended [\ion{O}{3}] emission at the outskirts of the host galaxy.
-In our observed NLR sample, we find that the [\ion{O}{3}] cone of the faintest object in our "cone" sample (Object 144830) is detected at a SNR of $3$ (calculated by taking the ratio of the maximum measured surface brightness in a $5x5$ pixel box centered on the [\ion{O}{3}] cone to the mean noise level of the [\ion{O}{3}] map).
+In our observed NLR sample, we find that the [\ion{O}{3}] cone of the faintest object in our "cone" sample (Object 144830) is detected at a SNR of $3$ (calculated by taking the ratio of the maximum measured surface brightness in a $5x5$ pixel box centered on the [\ion{O}{3}] cone to the mean noise level of the [\ion{O}{3}]$+\mathrm{H}\beta$ map).
+Applying this method to each object in our "cone" sample, we find that the faintest extended [\ion{O}{3}]$+\mathrm{H}\beta$ emission for each object is detected at a SNR of $\sim 3$.

 We also find that both of the simulated samples (noise/noiseless) show a positive relationship between NLR radius and AGN luminosity, although the slopes are shallower compared to the trend observed at low redshift.
 Instrumental noise may contribute to the shallower slope of the simulated noise sample linear fit (0.11) compared to the slope of the best-fit line (0.23) from \cite{Liu2014}.
 However, the simulated noiseless sample also exhibits a shallow slope (0.053).
 In fact, eight out of nine objects in our sample without simulated noise (yellow squares) lie above the low-redshift relation.
 These measurements may reflect overestimated NLR sizes for our MUSE AGN sample resulting from our choice to measure the NLR sizes from simulated medium-band images.
 We explore the impact of contamination in the medium-band in the following section.